 Dental Technicians all need to take recognised qualifications, such as the B-Tec National Diploma in Dental Technology, a foundation degree in dentistry, or the BSc Hons in Dental Technology.
 Other options include part-time training as a dental trainee.
 Trainees will take the academic qualification on the side of their work on a part-time basis.
 While the BSc Hons requires A-level entry at grade A-C, the B-Tec route requires students to have obtained GCSE’s at grade A-C.

 The Complete University Guide publishes a list of the best universities for dental studies in the UK annually.
-This guide, available here, is a useful resource for potential students.
+This guide, is a useful resource for potential students.
 All dentistry courses are recognised by the GDC and will feature a similar syllabus, but university ranks are useful for determining the teaching quality and other criteria at institutions.

 Dental schools are university-affiliated teaching institutions that focus solely on dentistry.
 There are 16 in the UK, 11 of them based in England.
 There are institutions in every major region of the UK, and many of them conduct world leading research.

-There are generous finance options open to students, including grants, bursaries, and loans.
 The NHS provides finance to students on 5 year degree programs, which is usually paid following the successful completion of year 5.
 Finance will usually cover tuition fees and a certain degree of maintenance costs.
 Non-means tested grants of up to £1000 are also available to students who complete the 5 year programs.

 Funding for Graduates